EV/EBITDA Sector-Relative Value on Canadian Stocks: An Honest Assessment

 For investors in Canada's resource-heavy market, the question isn't whether value investing works in theory.
 It's whether "cheap vs sector median" is a reliable signal when the sector itself is cyclically distressed.
 The data suggests it often isn't.

 Data: Ceta Research (FMP financial data warehouse).
 Returns in CAD (local currency).
 Benchmark S&P 500 in USD.
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 See full methodology at github.com/ceta-research/backtests.